holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

     - What did we talk about last class?
     - What are functions?
     - Volunteer to show their version of race car game
-        - Keep it short
 - What is abstraction?
     - Definition: "removing unnecessary detail"
-    - Ability gained around grades 6 - 8
+    - Why is the phrase "tie your shoes" abstract?
-    - Where do we see abstraction?
+    - Where else do we see abstraction?
         - Functions!
 - Discussion: begin with a brief discussion about art
-    - Ask the students if they know what abstract art is
+    - History of art up to 1839 was about making stuff as realistic as possible
-    - Why did art get weird in the late 1800's?
+    - Why did art get weird in the early 1800's?
-        - Previously about capturing all possible details (as lifelike as possible)
-        - Once camera invented, things got weird
         - Camera invented in 1839
             - Anyone could create super realistic images
             - What was the point of art?
+            - Things got weird
         - One direction was abstract art
             - Painters tried to capture the essence of an idea
             - Let everything else fall away
-- Image Showcase: Show progression of images that go from realistic to very abstract
+- Image Showcase: show progression of images that go from realistic to very abstract
-    - Abstract People
+    - Abstract portraits
         - Self-Portrait with a Harp by Rose-Adélaïde Ducreux
         - Lydia Leaning on Her Arms by Mary Cassatt
         - Portrait of Dr. Gachet by Vincent Van Gogh